Internship Goals and Expected Competencies

 Interns are expected to demonstrate the competency of an entry-level psychologist in the following areas:

-More specifically, our program has three overarching goals that guide the training we provide.
+More specifically, our program has two aims that guide the training we provide.

-1. To train generalist practitioners in the profession of psychology.
+- To train generalist practitioners who are ready for an entry level position in the profession of psychology.

-To achieve this goal ethics and professionalism are topics that are introduced during orientation and discussed in many venues throughout the year.
+To achieve these aims interns are trained to provide direct service in a variety of clinical domains including individual and group therapy, assessment/evaluation, and crisis intervention.
+They are expected to broaden the scope of their services beyond those provided to clients.
+They are trained to provide supervision, outreach, psychoeducation, and consultation.
+Ethics and professionalism are topics that are introduced during orientation and discussed in many venues throughout the year.
 Also, staff serve as models and mentors to interns.
 Professionalism encompasses values, attitudes and behaviors as well as communication and interpersonal skills.

 Goals